 In today’s Gospel passage, which is the only parable in the entire Gospel of John consists of the first 10 verses of Chapter 10.
 In this passage Jesus gives two comparisons.
 He compares himself to the Shepherd and to the Gate.
 The first title represents his ownership and he calls each sheep by name.
 They recognized his voice and stayed close to him.
 The second title represents His leadership.
 Jesus is the Gate, the door through which the sheep have an access to the shepherd.
 The first is a warning against people who would want to steal the sheep and the second focuses on the relationship between the sheep and their shepherd.
 The central image, too, is not so much that of the shepherd as of the gate.
 In fact, later on in the passage, Jesus says that he is the Gate of the sheepfold, while the shepherds who come in and out are pastors who are faithful to Jesus.
 Anyone who does not enter the sheepfold by the gate, for instance, by climbing over the fence or breaking through it, is dangerous and should be avoided.
 Only a thief and a brigand who comes to steal and do harm to the sheep will not use the gate.
 The genuine shepherd, however, enters by the Gate and is recognized and admitted by the watchman outside.
 The true shepherd knows which ones belong to him and calls them out one by one.
 The sheep recognize the shepherd’s voice and stay with him.
 They will not follow other shepherds, even if called by them.
 It is a free relationship.
 They follow, not because they are forced to but by their own choice.

 In this parable of the Good Shepherd, while stressing the intimate relationship between the shepherd and the sheep, Jesus says, he is the gate of the sheep.
 John in this passage presents the Divine title of Jesus as the Good Shepherd.
 The sheep listen to his voice and recognise him as their shepherd and that is why they continue to follow him rather than another.
 Earlier Jesus had expressed that he is the Good Shepherd who lays down his life for his sheep.
 Since Jesus is the Good Shepherd and not a hired hand, he will stay with them and he is ready to give his life for his sheep.
 Jesus is certain that his sheep will not follow a stranger but only him the shepherd.
 Jesus the Good Shepherd gave his life for his sheep by dying on the cross.
-The Good Shepherd is all the time concerned about his sheep.
-He is the Lamb of God to take away the blemish of the world.
+The Good Shepherd is the Lamb of God to take away the blemish of the world.
 The Lord of compassion promises to go and gather his sheep and bring them back to good pasture.

 There are several references to sheep and shepherds in the Synoptic gospels.
 In the Gospel of Mark, we read Jesus being deeply moved by compassion because the crowd was “like sheep without a shepherd”.
 In Luke we have the mercy parable where we see him going in search of the lost sheep.
 In Matthew, he speaks of false prophets, who are really wolves, but come in sheep’s clothing.
 In the final judgment, the good and bad are identified with sheep and goats respectively.
 In the Gospel of John we see him as the Good Shepherd caring for his sheep.
 In the Old Testament we have the passage in Ezekiel where the shepherds of Israel are condemned for their betrayal of their responsibilities and where God himself promises to take over the gentle care of his flock.
 Through his compassionate care of them, God’s people “will know that I, the Lord their God, am with them, and that they, the house of Israel, are my people… And you are my sheep, the sheep of my pasture, and I am your God, says the Lord God”.
 There is the personal care of God towards his people.
 The Psalm 23 summarizes the role of God as the Good Shepherd who cares for his sheep.
 The passage ends with one of Jesus’ most beautiful statements: “I have come that they may have life and have it to the full.”
 To follow Jesus is not, as some seem to fear, to live a half-life, a life filled with endlessly dire warnings of avoiding things.
 It is to live life, our human life, to the greatest possible fullness.
 In fact, the Gospel is a statement about how human life is best lived.